 VANCOUVER - Carey Price wasn't interested in any of the obvious storylines after a big win in his home province.

-The Montreal Canadiens' goalie didn't want to talk about his 39-save performance in a 4-1 win against the Vancouver Canucks.
+The Montreal Canadiens' goalie didn't want to talk about his 39-save performance in a 4-1 win against the Vancouver Canucks on Saturday night.
 He wasn't interested in discussing the fans chanting his name, or winning a Canadian Olympic crease showdown with Roberto Luongo.

 All that mattered to Price was the victory.